Historic flooding highlights Venice’s vulnerability

 “The rest is mostly man-made,” he said.

-The 1,600-year-old city is built on uncompacted settlement, which is sinking.
-Venice’s Tide Office said the net effect of the sinking and the rising sea has been a 30-centimeter (12-inch) drop since record-keeping began in 1873.
+The 1,600-year-old city is built on uncompacted sediment, which is settling.
+Venice’s Tide Office said that because of the combined effect of the city’s settling and the rising of the sea, the water is now 30 centimeters (12 inches) higher against the buildings than it was when record-keeping began in 1873.

 About 10 to 11 centimeters of that took place since the last big flood, in 1966.

 Venice is being monitored for inclusion on a list of World Heritage sites in danger, which serves as a call to action to the international community.

-Note: This story has been corrected to show that Rossi’s organization is Venetian Heritage, not Venice Heritage.